 Northern refined the content targeting the student market and supporting secondary audiences in alignment with a newly defined primary audience.
 Northern partnered with Albany Law to build its key pages and content architecture to create an intuitive user experience that showed the college at its best.
 Northern used subsite functionality to integrate each with a unique theme and navigation structure.
 The new information architecture aligns with several of the college’s overall goals.

 Seven sites integrated into one with a custom search

 To complement the new site architecture and help users find the information they need, Northern implemented a SOLR faceted site search via Azure, breaking results into categories, one for the program and course search block and a second for the enhanced staff directory.
 The course directory pulls course content into the website, automatically adding updates.
 Course information can be populated throughout the site, and content managers only need to change course information in one location.
 Single-sign-on access via Azure allows students and staff to remain logged in across all Albany Law properties, creating a smoother user experience.

 Brand Management with Acquia Site Studio

 With the implementation of Site Studio, all Albany Law centres use the most updated branding and allow Albany Law’s positioning and key differentiators to shine.
 Site Studio makes the site code and styles available through a drag-and-drop interface, which helps Albany Law’s internal team to make changes without external development assistance.
 Content editors can see what they’re building and build more quickly without coding using the visual page builder.
-By utilizing Groups for internal user roles and permissions, each department has access to make changes exclusively to their own group’s content.
+By utilizing Groups for internal user roles and permissions, each department has access to make changes exclusively to its own group’s content.